 A page from our Tips & Tricks guidebook about how to become Kid Entrepreneur.
 Here we investigate merchandising, product offering and negotiation within a market stall.

-A page from our Best Seller.
+A page from our Best Seller Kid Food Explorer.
 One important step in cooking is using a knife in which Pedro gains this responsibility with parents watching by.
 Additionally some of the key ingredients used in Mexican cuisine can be seen.

-Great start becoming a Hot New Release, hopefully we can make our first book in the Tips and Tricks series a best seller like our other books Kid Entrepreneur and Kid Food Explorer.
+It's been a great start becoming a Hot New Release, hopefully we can make our first book in the Tips and Tricks series a best seller, like our other books Kid Entrepreneur and Kid Food Explorer.
 Thank you to those who have supported each of the books!

 We explore the relationship between food, family, heritage and culture.
 Here's Lucy topping salami on pizza with her Nonna (grandmother in Italian).

 Parents and grandparents play a vital role into what we eat, how we eat it and when we eat the foods we eat.
 It is often the case that we love the foods from our family's cultural backgrounds.
 In some cultures, getting kids involved with preparing and cooking foods is common and helps to build bonds and relationships between generations.

 We would love to hear your stories of how food has made you closer to your family.
 Please leave your stories in the comments section below.

 Kids can easily make their own fun and healthier popsicles or ice blocks.
 It a great recipe to get kids involved and teach them how to make their own snacks.
 There's a whole world of food and food culture to explore, start them earlier with this book as inspiration.

 Let us know if you have any other simple recipes for children just like this.